themanyone/whisper_dictation/README.md

 Whisper AI is currently the state of the art for open-source voice transcription software.
 [Whisper jax](https://github.com/sanchit-gandhi/whisper-jax) uses optimised JAX code, which is 70x faster than pytorch/numpy, even on old laptops.
 We record audio in the background while whisper-jax recognizes spoken dictation and commands.
 The tradeoff with running Whisper-jax continuously is that 1-2Gb of video RAM stays reserved until shutting down this application by saying "Stop listening."
 Or by pressing `CTRL` - `C`.
 Depending on hardware and workflow, you might experience issues with other video-intensive tasks, games mostly, while this is running.

+Our implementation records audio for 10 minutes before it gets bored and signs off.
+It then waits an additional 10 minutes for some type of acknowledgement or grunt before shutting down and freeing all resources.
+Feel free to change the recording duration in `record.py` .
+Beware that longer recordings use additional /tmp space, which usually sits in RAM.

-For an extremely light-weight, dictation-only script (which is also less-responsive because it unloads itself from memory when not speaking) try my [voice_typing project](https://github.com/themanyone/voice_typing).
+For an extremely light-weight, dictation-only script (which is also less-responsive because it unloads itself from memory when not speaking) try my [voice_typing project](https ://github.com/themanyone/voice_typing).
 It uses the bash shell to record in the background, and load up whisper only when spoken-to.
 Or try my older, less-accurate [Freespeech](https://github.com/themanyone/freespeech-vr/tree/python3) project, which uses old-school Pocketsphinx, but is very light on resources.

 This application is not optimised for making captions or transcripts of pre-recorded material.
 Just use [whisper](https://github.com/openai/whisper) or [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) for that.
 They also have a [server that makes transcripts for voice recordings and videos](https://github.com/sanchit-gandhi/whisper-jax/blob/main/app/app.py).
-If you want real-time AI captions to translate everyone's conversation in the room into English, watch videos with accents that are difficult to understand, or to record your zoom calls, check out my other project, [Caption Anything](https://github.com/themanyone/caption_anything).
-And generate captions as you record.
+If you want real-time AI captions translating everyone's conversations in the room into English.
+If you want to watch videos with accents that are difficult to understand.
+Or if you just don't want to miss what the job interviewer asked you during that zoom call...
+WHAT???, check out my other project, [Caption Anything](https://github.com/themanyone/caption_anything).
+And generate captions as you record "what you hear" from the audio monitor device (any sounds that are playing through the computer).

 ## Dependencies.